Esther7171/kali-linux-wifi-drivers-and-install-and-handshakecapture-/README.md

 # <div align="center"> Wireless Penetration Testing </div>

-###### Wireless penetration testing is a part of network penetration testing (NPT).
-This is a Security assessment process focused on Identifying vulnerabilities and reviewing general security tweaks in Network.
-Wireless pentesting is crucial for securing these networks against unauthorized access, data theft, and other cyber threats.
-###### An attacker can easily spoof and view the data of other users within the network.

-## Features
+## Index
+- What is WiFi Pentesting
+- Requirements
-- Basics
+- Recommended Products
 - Install Wi-fi Drivers for OS like kali,ubuntu etc..
 - Scan Local Area WiFi networks.
 - Deauthenticate Attack
 - Capture Handshake file.
 - Crack handshake using aircrack.
 - Crack handshake using John/Hashcat.
-- WhiteListing
+- WhiteListing Mac

+# What is Wi-Fi Pentesting.
+Why is it So Important ?
+Wireless penetration testing is a part of network penetration testing (NPT).
+This is a Security assessment process focused on Identifying vulnerabilities and reviewing general security tweaks in Network.
+Wireless pentesting is crucial for securing these networks against unauthorized access, data theft, and other cyber threats.

+An attacker can easily spoof and view other users' data within the network, perform various attacks to disrupt it, and spread different types of malware, such as worms, to infect the entire network.

 # Requirements
 ### Wireless Adapter, that supports: